PyLink/PyLink/docs/technical/writing-plugins.md

 `irc.reply()` is a special form of `irc.msg` in that it automatically finds the target to reply to.
 If the command was called in a channel using fantasy, it will send the reply in that channel.
 Otherwise, the reply will be sent in a PM to the caller.

 The sender UID for both can be set using the `source` argument, and defaults to the main PyLink client.

+## Special triggers for plugin (un)loading

+The following functions can also be defined in the body of a plugin to hook onto plugin loading / unloading.

+`main(irc=None)`: Called on plugin load. `irc` is only defined when the plugin is being reloaded from a network: otherwise, it means that PyLink has just been started.
+`die(irc=None)`: Called on plugin unload or daemon shutdown. `irc` is only defined when the shutdown or unload was called from an IRC network.